oracle/weblogic-kubernetes-operator/kubernetes/samples/charts/voyager/README.md

 ```

 ## Configure Voyager as Load Balancer for WLS Domains
-This chapter we'll demonstrate how to use Voyager to handle traffic to backend WLS domains.
+We'll demonstrate how to use Voyager to handle traffic to backend WLS domains.

 ### 1. Install some WLS Domains
 Now we need to prepare some backends for Voyager to do load balancer.